We Need To Stop Blaming Moms For Their Children’s Anxiety

 Blaming moms for their children’s anxiety helps no one.
 This is our story.

-Just over a year and a half ago, the psychiatrist said out loud what I knew he had been thinking for months.
+Just over four years ago, the psychiatrist said out loud what I knew he had been thinking for months.

 “You are too wrapped up in his anxiety and psychosomatic symptoms.
 You are making it worse.
 I suspect you are just feeding off each other’s emotions.”